csc203-calpoly/live-coding-demos/14-equality-inheritance/coursenotes.md

 These are just **blueprints** for other classes—parents that only specify *what* those child classes can do, but not *how* they are done.
 Remember the `List` example.

-But sometimes we want **parent** classes that can have their own data and behaviour, with child classes that specialised versions of them.me
+But sometimes we want **parent** classes that can have their own data and behaviour, with child classes that are specialised versions of them.

 This is where **inheritance** comes in.